 ACP GROUP OF STATES

 The African, Caribbean and Pacific Group of States (ACP) is an organization created by the Georgetown Agreement in 1975.
 It is composed of 79 African, Caribbean and Pacific states, signatories of the Cotonou Agreement (known as the “ACP-EC Partnership Agreement”), binding them to the European Union.
 Among the ACP Group’s main objectives is the sustainable development of its member-states and their integration into the global economy.
-In this regard, the ACP Group, as early as 2004 has pioneered action on disaster reduction and resilience by calling the European Union’s attention to the need to shift the focus from a previously narrow focus upon humanitarian response to that of a more holistic scope of prevention, and natural disaster risk management in support of sustainable development.
-This Natural Disaster Risk Management Program is part of a long-standing cooperation between the ACP Group and the EU that brings together sister entities from Africa, Caribbean & the Pacific, active on disaster and climate resilience.
-These, together with specialized partners like the GFDRR, address ACP countries’ vulnerabilities to exogenous shocks through integrated measures on climate adaptation, environmental protection and disaster risk management.
+In this regard, the ACP Group, as early as 2004, took the initiative to pioneer action on natural disaster reduction and resilience by sensitizing the European Union's attention to the need to expand its scope from humanitarian response to include a more pro-active and holistic approach to prevention and natural disaster risk management in support of sustainable development.
+This ACP-EU Natural Disaster Risk Management Program is hence part of a long-standing cooperation between the ACP Group and the EU that brings together, under an intra-ACP umbrella, active programs on natural disaster and climate resilience entities from Africa, Caribbean & the Pacific regions.
+These, together with specialized partners such as GFDRR, address ACP countries' vulnerabilities to exogenous shocks through integrated measures on climate adaptation, environmental protection and disaster risk management.

 For more information: www.acp.int

 The European Union (EU) is the leading donor of development aid and climate finance.
 The EU finances the operation of the NDRR Program by a grant of €54.5 million to a single-donor Trust Fund.